 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so crews avoid a second haul-out and stay off critical-path demobilization.
+We reserve the 30-yard bin for larger tear-offs to avoid a second haul-out that can delay crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning